-Take whole wheat flour/atta in a bowl.
-Seive the whole wheat flour with salt.
-Add a bit of water and ghee and start mixing.
+Take whole wheat flour (atta) in a bowl.
+Sift the flour with salt if you have flour which has a lot of bran.
+Add a bit of water, oil or ghee and start mixing.

-Adding some water to the dough in parts, begin to knead the dough.
+Adding water to the dough in parts, begin to knead the dough.

 Continue to knead the dough.
 Keep on adding water as required.

-Knead the dough till it becomes pliable and soft.
-The final dough consistency should not be very soft or hard.
+Knead the dough till it becomes pliable, smooth and soft.
+The final dough consistency should not be very sticky or loose or hard.

 Now make small to medium balls of the dough.
-Roll the balls in the palms of your hands.
+Roll the balls in the palms of your hands to smoothen it.